opensearch-project/data-prepper/docs/schemas/trace-analytics/readme.md

 4. Update DP to start emitting documents following the new schema version
 5. Add new features to the TA plugin utilizing the new data

-### Handling Major version updates
+### Handling major version updates

 As schema owners, we will do our best to avoid introducing major version changes.
-However as our schemas are heavily tied to the OpenTelemetry spec, there is always the risk of an upstream backwards-incompatible change requiring a major version increase.
+However, as our schemas are heavily tied to the OpenTelemetry spec, there is always the risk of an upstream backwards-incompatible change requiring a major version increase.

-Due to the potentially disjointed release schedules of both OpenSearch and the managed offering, we need to ensure that rolling out a major version change is carefully planned.

-A typical migration plan will first make Data Prepper artifacts available so that users can start ingesting their data to the new index.
-To prevent data loss during the migration period, users can be encouraged to simultaneously write to both the old and new indexes.
-This can be done by either running both old and new versions of Data Prepper side-by-side, or perhaps Data Prepper itself can be updated to write to dual indexes (TODO).
-Once users have the ability to write to the new index, Trace Analytics plugin updates will be made available which make use of the new major version index.

-The steps to handle a schema major version update are to:

-1. Update Data Prepper to use the new schema.
-Increment the Data Prepper major version and make new artifacts available to users.
-    * This must *always be done first*.
-Plugin changes cannot go out before Data Prepper artifacts are made available.
-    * Encourage users to start using the new Data Prepper version ahead of the plugin release.
-These will allow the user to upgrade their Trace Analytics plugin and immediately have new major version data to work with.
-2. Update the Trace Analytics plugin to read from the new indexes.
-Increment the plugin version and release to OpenSearch and/or the managed offering.
-    * Communicate to users the need to use the new version of Data Prepper after upgrading their TA plugin
+The following procedures may be considered while performing a major upgrade across both Data Prepper and the Trace Analytics plugin.

+#### Approach #1: Upgrade both Data Prepper and the Trace Analytics plugin as simultaneously as possible
+The simplest approach to perform a major version upgrade is to simultaneously upgrade both Data Prepper and the Trace Analytics plugin.
+This approach will result in a usability drop while both components are on differing major versions.

+As an example, assume both DP and TA are being upgraded from v1 to v2:
+* If DP is upgraded to v2 before TA, then the old TA v1 dashboard will not visualize the new data ingested by DP v2.
+* IF TA is upgraded to v2 before DP, then the new TA v2 dashboard will not visualize the old data ingested by DP v1.

+Both component upgrades should happen as close as possible to each other to minimize this window.

+#### Approach #2: Run both old and new Data Prepper versions side-by-side until the Trace Analytics plugin is upgraded
+To avoid usability downtime of the Trace Analytics plugin, run two versions of Data Prepper simultaneously before upgrading the plugin.

+* DP v1 writes to the v1 index
+* DP v2 writes to the v2 index
+* TA v1 reads from the v1 index
+* TA v2 reads from the v2 index

+Upgrading the Trace Analytics plugin from v1 to v2 will result in no usability downtime, as both plugin versions will have populated indexes to read from.
+This approach is more complex in that it requires additional Data Prepper instances and results in duplicate data being written (until the old DP instances are shut down).

+#### Mitigating data loss
+Upgrading Data Prepper and the Trace Analytics plugin to a new major version schema will result in data written to old indexes being unusable.
+If users wish to avoid this data loss, the [reindexing APIs](https://opendistro.github.io/for-elasticsearch-docs/docs/elasticsearch/reindex-data/) must be used.
+Additionally, transforms might required depending on the differences between the two major schema versions.